 If you do most of your work in front of a computer or in a static posture, ergonomists recommend taking 90-second breaks every hour to stretch and move your body.
 This can be especially helpful if you’re adjusting to a workstation for the first time or are experiencing physical tension due to stress.
 Indiana University has a photographic guide to workstation exercises you can use anywhere.

 6. Easy Greeting Card Templates

 Seventy-one percent of people turn to friends or family members in times of stress.
 While it’s easy to pick up the phone or send your loved ones an e-mail to stay connected, try sending them a greeting card instead.
-Adobe Spark is a suite of design apps that provides user-friendly greeting card templates for non-designers.
+Adobe Express is a suite of design apps that provides user-friendly greeting card templates for non-designers.
 Get creative with a printable message that shows how much you value the people in your life.